FarronF/limerick-council-meetings/meetings/2022/07/12-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 14th June 2022.md

 Councillor Keary requested hedge cutting take place at Limetree Avenue, Adare and

-advised the avenue footpath is also damaged due to HGVs attempting to access the--- 5
+advised the avenue footpath is also damaged due to HGVs attempting to access the
+---
+5

 location.
 The Senior Executive Engineer agreed to carry out an inspection of the